ansonl/ansonl.github.io/_posts/2017-07-17-ford-acp-cd-changer-emulator-aux-audio.md

 Last thing to do is to plug the finished assembly [behind the head unit](#vehicle-wiring) in a secure position within the Ford Escape.

-A year after first [splicing the audio cable into the CD connector]({{ site.baseurl }}/2016/07/ford-escape-audio-aux-input/), I now have a fully integrated AUX audio system that lets me use the original radio head unit controls to control playback on iPhone.
+A year after first [splicing the audio cable into the CD connector]({{ site.baseurl }}/2016/07/ford-escape-audio-aux-input/), I now have a fully integrated AUX audio system (as well as a car [data visualizer](#interpreting-acp-energy-data)) that lets me use the original radio head unit controls to control playback on iPhone.

 > I want this for my Ford XXX but don't want to order 10 boards.

 *You're in luck, the Seeed Studio order came in a 10 pack so I have a couple boards to spare - I only have one car after all.
-[Send me an email](mailto:anson@ansonliu.com) and we can talk.*
+Please [send me an email](mailto:anson@ansonliu.com) and we can talk.*

 ### Compatibility